 - Hold the probe wrap so that the clip segment is on the bottom left and the logo is legible in the center of the probe wrap

-- Snap the probe into the probe wrap’s clip, ensuring that the probe's body follows the contour of the probe wrap and leaves a 1/2 inch gap between the probe and the wire channel of the probe wrap; the tip of the probe should be pointed downward
+- Snap the probe into the probe wrap’s clip, ensuring that the probe's body follows the contour of the probe wrap and leaves a .5 inch (1,25 cm) gap between the probe and the wire channel of the probe wrap; the tip of the probe should be pointed downward

 - Wrap your probe’s wire clockwise around the probe wrap

 - When you reach the adapter end of the probe wire, it can be inserted into the probe wrap’s wire channel to secure the wrapping